 - A gross dispatch pool energy market with net settlement.
-Participants may trade bilaterally and via a day-ahead energy market (STEM) to hedge their exposure to the market (balancing) energy price. - A Load Following Ancillary Service (LFAS) Market to allow IPPs to contribute to LFAS. - A reserve capacity mechanism, to ensure that there is adequate capacity to meet demand each year
+Participants may trade bilaterally and via the Short Term Energy Market (STEM), a day-ahead energy market, to hedge their exposure to the market (balancing) energy price. - An LFAS Market to allow IPPs to contribute to LFAS. - A Reserve Capacity Mechanism, to ensure that there is adequate capacity to meet demand each year